 Apennine Chamois occur at elevations of 400 to 2800 metres.
 They use alpine meadows during warm seasons but move to lower forested areas during the winter when snow accumulation limits access to forage in high meadows.
 Use of wind-protected, steep slopes prevail in winter.
 [16]

-Apennine Chamois female and young in their habitat at Abruzzo National Park, Italy.
-Photo: Bürglin
+Apennine Chamois female and young in their habitat at Abruzzo, Lazio and Molise National Park Photo: Bürglin

-Female and young at timberline at the end of January at Monte Bove Sud, Monte Sibillini National Park, Italy.
+Female and young at timberline at the end of January at Monte Bove Sud, Monte Sibillini National Park.
 Photo: Bürglin

 A female with her young blend in perfectly in front of the patchy rocks at Monte Sibillini, Italy.
 Photo: Bürglin